williamtobrien/globalization_democracy/README.md

 This is a repository for the code used to produce all results in my honors BA thesis in political science at the University of Chicago.
-Those who wish to examine the data cleaning and diagnostics process can start by looking at the "data_cleaning_diagnostics" folder.
+Those who wish to examine the data cleaning and diagnostics process can start by looking at the `data_cleaning_diagnostics` folder.
 However, all the results are reproducible individually in each `.r` file using the provided `.csv` file.

 # Required Packages
 `library(tidyverse)`